PrivatedGuest/PSI-Game/README.txt

 5)
     5.1)Agents are concurrent each other,so its possible to see some warning (even controlated exceptions) during the execution in the CLI(not UI).
-    5.2)I got a "configuration.txt" just to have persistence in the opcions taken 5.3)There is a real time ranking in the UI.
+    5.2)I got a "configuration.txt" just to have persistence in the options taken 5.3)There is a real time ranking in the UI.

+    CONCURRENCY--> The main send messages to all the agents(playing) and they play concurrently but they have one exception using the send() method from the jade library

+		java.util.ConcurrentModificationException
+        		at java.util.ArrayList$Itr.checkForComodification(ArrayList.java:909)
+        		at java.util.ArrayList$Itr.next(ArrayList.java:859)
+        		at jade.util.leap.ArrayList$1.next(ArrayList.java:162)
+        		at jade.core.AgentContainerImpl.handleSend(AgentContainerImpl.java:740)
+        		at jade.core.Agent.send(Agent.java:1928)
+        		at agents.tftfriendlyPlayer$Play.action(tftfriendlyPlayer.java:104) /*THIS IS THE SEND() INSTRUCTION*/ at jade.core.behaviours.Behaviour.actionWrapper(Behaviour.java:344)
+        		at jade.core.Agent$ActiveLifeCycle.execute(Agent.java:1585)
+        		at jade.core.Agent.run(Agent.java:1524)
+        		at java.lang.Thread.run(Thread.java:748)

+	Conclusion-> The agents are concurrent and the program should be faster, but all that exceptions make it slower and hard to debug.
+In this situacions concurrency is not worth, even if it works well.